ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To improve scalability using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-running _pinning_ (such as I/O operations).
 Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
 Alternatively, you can replace a _synchronized_ block or method with a `ReentrantLock`, that also guarantees mutually exclusive access.

-<sub>Running an application with the <em>-Djdk.tracePinnedThreads=full</em> system property prints a complete stack trace when a thread blocks while pinned (highlighting native frames and frames holding monitors), running with the <em>-Djdk.tracePinnedThreads=short</em>  system property prints just the problematic stack frames.</sub>
+<sub>Running an application with system property <em>-Djdk.tracePinnedThreads=full</em> prints a complete stack trace when a thread blocks while pinned (highlighting native frames and frames holding monitors), running with system property <em>-Djdk.tracePinnedThreads=short</em>  prints just the problematic stack frames.</sub>

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#use-synchronized-blocks-and-methods-carefully-or-switch-to-reentrant-locks)

 ## Conclusion

-Virtual threads are designed for developing high-throughput concurrent applications when a programmer can create millions of units of concurrency with the well-known `Thread` class.
+Virtual threads are designed for developing high-throughput concurrent applications, when a programmer can create millions of units of concurrency with the well-known `Thread` class.
 Virtual threads are intended to replace platform threads in those applications that spend most of their time blocked on I/O operations.

-Implementing virtual threads while keeping platform threads to the same `Thread` class hierarchy is a compromise.
-All existing concurrent code can use virtual threads with minimal changes.
-It is the programmer's responsibility to use virtual threads correctly.
-This mainly concerns _thread pools_ and _thread-local variables_.
-Instead of thread pools, you need to create a virtual thread for each task.
-Thread-local variables should be used with caution and, if possible, replaced with _scoped values_.
-Particular attention should be paid to the _structural concurrency_ that was implemented in the Project Loom along with virtual threads.
-This is a new technique to manage numerous virtual threads as a single unit of work.
+Implementing virtual threads as a subclass of the existing `Thread` class was a trade-off.
+As an advantage, most of the existing concurrent code can use virtual threads with minimal changes.
+As a drawback, some Java concurrency APIs do not have much use for virtual threads.
+It is the programmer's responsibility to ensure that virtual threads are used correctly.
+This mainly concerns thread pools and thread-local variables.
+Instead of thread pools, you should create a new virtual thread for each task.
+You should use thread-local variables with caution and, if possible, replace them with scoped values.
+Additionally, third-party libraries that you use in your applications must be refactored by their owners or patched to become compatible with virtual threads.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).